glucaci/mongodb-quartz-net/README.md

 * Followed the implementation of the Quartz.NET JobStoreSupport class very closely.
 The logic should be almost identical except where database calls are concerned.
 Should make future updates easier to implement.
 * Implemented a type safe MongoDB repository pattern.
 Everything is stored using a real class.
 I've implemented a factory pattern to handle the different trigger types.
 I've avoided using BsonDocument completely.
 * Implemented a simple distributed lock on top of Mongo to help with future cluster support based on ideas shared [here](https://speakerdeck.com/raindev/distributed-locking-with-mongodb).
-* Imported the job store unit tests from Quartz.NET and them passing.
+* Imported the job store unit tests from Quartz.NET and got them passing.

 ## Basic Usage##